Gusto/gusto-csharp-client/gusto_embedded/README.md

 | `Request`     | *HttpRequestMessage*  | The HTTP request      |
 | `Response`    | *HttpResponseMessage* | The HTTP response     |

 When custom error responses are specified for an operation, the SDK may also throw their associated exceptions.
 You can refer to respective *Errors* tables in SDK docs for more details on possible exception types for each operation.
-For example, the `CreatePartnerManagedAsync` method throws the following exceptions:
+For example, the `PostV1PartnerManagedCompaniesAsync` method throws the following exceptions:

 | Error Type                                                 | Status Code | Content Type     |
 | ---------------------------------------------------------- | ----------- | ---------------- |